jasongullifer/languageEntropy/README.md

 <img src="inst/images/entropy.png" alt="theoretical entropy distribution" width="500"/>

 When dealing with multiple languages and spheres of language usage, language entropy can reduce the number of data points and generalizes well to multilingual contexts (whereas simple difference scores do not).
 We have also shown that language entropy relates to various cognitive and neural processes.
-For more information see, for example, Gullifer et al. (2018).
+For more information see: Gullifer et al. (2018), Gullifer and Titone (under review).

 Installation
 ============